 Why Do Gummies Last So Long?

-When you inhale THC, it enters your bloodstream immediately through your lungs.
+When you inhale THC, it enters your bloodstream through your lungs.
 When you eat a gummy, it takes a massive detour.

 The Official Delta-9 Gummy Timeline